SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/ADAS_Overview.md

 **What is a Machine Learning System?**

-  - A machine learning system is a computational framework that leverages algorithms and statistical models to enable computers to learn and make predictions or decisions without being explicitly programmed for each task.
+  - A machine learning system is a computational framework that leverages algorithms and statistical models to enable computers to learn and make s or decisions without being explicitly programmed for each task.
 In technical terms, these systems analyze and generalize patterns from large datasets, allowing them to adapt and improve their performance over time.
 The strength of machine learning systems lies in their ability to handle complex, data-driven problems where explicit rule formulation may be impractical.

 **Advantage of Machine learning system**

 - Machine learning systems can adapt to changing data patterns, automatically improving their performance as they learn from new information.
 - It excels at automating complex tasks, reducing the need for explicit programming and enabling the handling of intricate problems.
-- Machine learning models can continuously learn and optimize their performance over time, enhancing their ability to make accurate predictions or classifications.
+- Machine learning models can continuously learn and optimize their performance over time, enhancing their ability to make accurate s or classifications.

 **Limitations of Machine learning system**

 - Machine learning models, particularly complex ones, operate as black boxes, making it challenging to interpret their decision-making processes.
-- The effectiveness of machine learning heavily relies on the quality and quantity of training data, and inadequate or biased data can lead to inaccurate predictions.
+- The effectiveness of machine learning heavily relies on the quality and quantity of training data, and inadequate or biased data can lead to inaccurate s.
 - ML models may struggle to generalize well to new, unseen scenarios if the training data does not sufficiently represent the diversity of potential situations, leading to poor performance in real-world applications.